Coupling, local times, immersions: Introduction

-In general the construction of maximal couplings is a demanding business: for substantial applications the task of construction is liable to require at least as much knowledge of the process in question as might be needed to solve the original problem to which the coupling method is to be applied.
+In general, the construction of maximal couplings is a demanding business: for substantial applications the task of construction is liable to require at least as much knowledge of the process in question as might be needed to solve the original problem to which the coupling method is to be applied.
 (Notwithstanding this general and justifiable pessimism, the simple \emph{reflection coupling} of Brownian motion is a successful maximal coupling.
-Attention was originally drawn to this construction by the influential unpublished preprint of \citealp{Lindvall-1982a}.)
-More commonly one works with less powerful couplings that are more easily constructed and analyzed, such as ``co-adapted couplings''.
-Co-adapted couplings (sometimes also called ``Markovian couplings'' in the context of coupling of Markov processes) require the two copies of the processes concerned to be adapted to the same filtration, and to have the same conditional laws based on conditioning on filtration \(\sigma\)-algebras.
-In the succinct language of filtrations (c.f.~\citealp{BeghdadiSakraniEmery-1999,Emery-2005,Emery-2009}), \issue{Vershik's standardness criterion, see Vershik reference in Emery-Schachermeyer in SemProb 35, nb erratum about lemma 17(?), and relationship to co-adapted / {\equifiltration} coupling.
-See also SemProb 38 article by Stephan Laurent (see also this author in Russian journal) re eg I-coziness.} the natural filtrations of the two processes must both be \emph{immersed} in a common filtration (that is, the martingales of the natural filtrations must remain martingales in the larger common filtration).
-We therefore propose and adopt the new terminology of \emph{immersed couplings} to replace the nomenclature of co-adapted or Markovian couplings: \begin{defn} Consider two processes \(X\) and \(Y\).
-An \emph{immersed coupling} of \(X\) and \(Y\) is a construction of copies \(\hat{X}\), \(\hat{Y}\) of \(X\), \(Y\), defined on the same probability space \((\Omega,\mathcal{F},\mathbb{P})\), and adapted to the same filtration \(\{\mathcal{F}_t:t\geq0\}\), such that any martingale in the natural filtration of \(\hat{X}\) remains a martingale in the common filtration \(\{\mathcal{F}_t:t\geq0\}\), and likewise for any martingale in the natural filtration of \(\hat{Y}\). \end{defn} The extent to which immersed couplings are less powerful than maximal couplings was assessed in a preliminary way by \citet{BurdzyKendall-2000}, where they were studied in the guise of Markovian couplings.
-As part of a study of \emph{shy coupling} (the antithesis of the thematic coupling problem, in which one seeks to construct coupled copies which almost surely stay at least a fixed positive distance apart), \citet[Lemma 6]{Kendall-2009a} records a characterization of immersed couplings of Brownian motion which has long been part of the general folklore of stochastic calculus: any immersed coupling of two \(d\)-dimensional Brownian motions \(A\) and \(B\) can be represented by the stochastic differential equation
+Attention was originally drawn to this construction by the influential unpublished preprint of Lindvall \cite {Lindvall-1982a}.)
+More commonly, one works with less powerful couplings that are more easily constructed and analyzed, such as ``co-adapted couplings''.
+Co-adapted couplings (sometimes also called ``Markovian couplings'' in the context of coupling of Markov processes) require the two copies of the processes concerned to be adapted to the same filtration, and to have the same conditional laws based on conditioning on filtration $ \sigma$-algebras.
+In the succinct language of filtrations (cf. Beghdadi-Sakrani and Emery \cite{BeghdadiSakraniEmery-1999}, \'{E}mery \cite{Emery-2005,Emery-2009}),\issue{Vershik's standardness criterion, see Vershik reference in Emery-Schachermeyer in SemProb 35, nb erratum about lemma 17(?), and relationship to co-adapted/{equi-filtration} coupling.
+See also SemProb 38 article by Stephan Laurent (see also this author in Russian journal) re eg I-coziness.} the natural filtrations of the two processes must both be \emph {immersed} in a common filtration (that is, the martingales of the natural filtrations must remain martingales in the larger common filtration).
+We therefore propose and adopt the new terminology of \emph{immersed couplings} to replace the nomenclature of co-adapted or Markovian couplings: